 Students who have earned at least 12 transferable credits after graduating from high school may apply for admission as a transfer student.
 Students who earned an associate’s degree in a dual enrollment program while simultaneously earning a high school diploma must apply as first-year students.

 It is possible for admitted students to defer enrollment for up to one year.
-Students wishing to defer admission should write to the Office of Admission by July 15 to explain the reasons for the request.
+Students wishing to defer admission should contact the Office of Admission by August 1 to explain the reasons for the request.
 An acknowledgement letter will be sent to students confirming their deferral and notifying them that they may not enroll in a post-graduate program or as a matriculated student at another institution.
 During the deferral period, however, students may earn a maximum of eight college credits.
 For purposes of determining whether credits taken during the deferral year may be counted among the credits required to graduate from Providence College, our Transfer Credit Policy will apply.

 Students granted a deferral still are expected to submit the non-refundable enrollment fee by May 1 to secure their place in the class, and (if applicable) their merit scholarship.
 For students who defer for a year, it is important to note that financial aid packages may be modified for the next year.
 Students must re-apply each year for need-based financial aid and submit the appropriate CSS Profile and FAFSA by the deadlines published on our website.

 As part of both the first-year and transfer application process, students are asked to answer questions related to disciplinary history.
 Past incidents do not necessarily disqualify applicants from consideration for admission.
 Students must immediately notify and update the College if there are changes to the information provided as part of their application.
 Providence College reserves the right to withdraw an offer of admission if we learn of behavior that brings into question an admitted student’s honesty, maturity, or good moral character, or that would otherwise have caused us not to have extended an offer of admission.